History | Food | Art & Culture | Getting Around | More Ideas

 Leigh St – Pink Moon Saloon (best chips in Adelaide), Udaberri, Casablabla

-Vardon Avenue – NOLA, Mother Vine, East end cellars, The William Bligh
+Vardon Avenue – NOLA, Mother Vine, East End Cellars, El Cheeky Flamingo

-Scattered around – Proof, Mr Goodbar, Baddog, Bank St Social, The Noble Gentleman, Thrift Shop Bar (All Australian drinks) and Howling owl (Adelaide’s foremost gin bar).
+Scattered around – Proof, Mr Goodbar, Baddog, Bank St Social, The Noble Gentleman, Cry Baby, Howling Owl (Adelaide’s foremost gin bar)

 Adelaide is a city of pubs, with a higher per capita density of pubs than any other major Australian city, including more than 70 in the CBD.
-Highlights include the Kings Head (All SA food & wine), Benjamin on Franklin, The Cumberland, Botanic Bar, The Franklin, The Stag, The Botanic, The West Oak and 55ml.
+Highlights include the Kings Head (all SA food & wine), Benjamin on Franklin, The Cumberland, Botanic Bar, The Franklin, The Stag Public House, The Botanic, The West Oak, The Golden Wattle and 55ml.

 Art and culture

 Adelaide has a thriving street art scene.
-Highlights include the Morphett St bridge, Little Rundle St and further out of town, the historic Port Adelaide is covered in art (including some seven storey pieces).
+Highlights include the Morphett St bridge, Little Rundle St and further out of town, the historic Port Adelaide is covered in art (including some seven storey pieces thanks to the Wonderwalls festival).
 Murals, paste ups, and little pieces can be found throughout the city.
 Artists to look out for include Peter Drew, Vans the Omega, Joshua Smith (who now makes amazing mini sculptures), Lisa King, Fred Rock, Matt Stuckey, and ANKLES.

 Street art map here.